zetavg/chromium-website/site/chromium-os/developer-library/guides/kernel/kernel-development/index.md

-For google-mail-based addresses, it's recommended to use an "App Password" for convenience when storing your real password on disk is undesireable (which should be most cases).
+For google-mail-based addresses, it's recommended to use an "App Password" for convenience when storing your real password on disk is undesirable (which should be most cases).
 Follow [these instructions](https://support.google.com/accounts/answer/185833) to obtain an App Password, and use it as the `smtppass` value in the next section.